Eden (Everything but the Girl album)

 Eden is the debut studio album by the British musical duo Everything but the Girl.
-It was released on 4 June 1984 by Blanco y Negro Records.
+It was released on 4 June 1984, by Blanco y Negro Records.
 The album contains the single "Each and Every One", which peaked at number 28 on the UK Singles Chart.
 The cover design was by lead singer Tracey Thorn's former colleague in Marine Girls, Jane Fox.

 Background and release

-Eden was the first professional recording by EBTG with a bigger company and a proper producer, Robin Millar, who was parallelly producing Sade's Diamond Life.
-Though it was finished in the autumn of 1983, it wasn't released until June 1984 due to contractual obligations between the band and Cherry Red Records.
+Eden was the first professional recording by Everything but the Girl with a bigger company and a proper producer, Robin Millar, who was simultaneously producing Sade's Diamond Life.
+Though it was finished in the autumn of 1983, it wasn't released until June 1984, due to contractual obligations between the group and Cherry Red Records.